We strive to provide creative solutions and break new ground in the media landscape.

 CORPORATE SOCIAL RESPONSIBILTY

-We believe in giving back to the society by initiating events for the people
+We believe in giving back to the society by initiating events for the community

 WeEat is a collaboration between Shabir Music Asia (SMA) and Covid-19 Migrant Support Coalition (CMSC) to support the hardest hit communities by Covid-19 — hawkers and migrant workers.